dhayes95/Cross/MPISubtensorCross/Latest Versions/Version 2/README.md

 # *** NEW ADDITION ***

-PyTorch on top of Vectorization, Key-byte representation (Result: the optimized code is faster than Version 1 for MPI Rank 1)
+PyTorch on top of Vectorization, Key-byte representation (Result: For MPI Rank 1, the optimized code is faster than Version 1)

 # DISTRIBUTED MEMORY PARALLEL ADAPTIVE TENSOR-TRAIN CROSS APPROXIMATION - Authors: Tianyi Shi, Daniel Hayes, Jingmei Qiu